Protesters who vandalise the Cenotaph should be put into jail, says Braverman

 Mrs Braverman said any decision to ban pro-Palestine marches on Armistice Day would have to be assessed by police before an application to her is made.

-She added: “It has got to be based on their assessment and their belief that there’s a risk of serious disorder.
+She added: “It has got to be based on their assessment and their belief that there is a risk of serious disorder.

 “What we’ve seen in the last few weeks is tens of thousands of people taking to the streets of Britain chanting jihad, calling for the erasure of Israel and behaving in many instances in a flagrantly antisemitic manner.